Dwayne Taylor (politician)

-Dwayne L. Taylor (born November 13, 1967) is an American Democratic politician who served as a member of the Florida House of Representatives, representing District 27 and then District 26, from 2008 to 2016.
-His political career was marked by a federal conviction for wire fraud in 2017, for which he served a 13-month prison sentence.
-Taylor previously held the office of Daytona Beach City Commissioner for Zone 3 from 2003 to 2008, a seat currently occupied by Quanita May.
+Dwayne L. Taylor (born November 13, 1967) is a Democratic politician who currently serves as a member of the Florida House of Representatives, representing the 27th District from 2008 to 2012 and the 26th District, which stretches from Daytona Beach to DeLand in northern Volusia County, since 2012.

 History

 Taylor was born in Daytona Beach and attended Daytona State College, where he received his associate degree.
 After graduation, he attended the University of Central Florida, where he received his bachelor's degree and his Master in Public Administration.
 In 2003, Taylor was elected to the Daytona Beach City Commission from Zone 3.
 In the primary election, he placed first, winning 35% of the vote to Steven Miller's 34% and Glenn G. Barnes's 31%.
 In the runoff election, he defeated Miller comfortably with 61% of the vote.
 Taylor was re-elected easily without serious opposition in 2005, and was re-elected without opposition in 2007.
 During the last few years of his service on the commission, he also served as Vice-Mayor of the city.